KaioFelps/lti-consumer-poc/.github/docs/errors.md

 errors on distinct situations, it makes harder for the front-end to keep up with them.

-For this, there is a standardize way of creating and using errors within this proof-of-concept application.
+For this, there is a standardized way of creating and using errors within this proof-of-concept application.

 ### TL;DR